JUSTWANTTODO/Data-analysis-1/README.md

 Task 3: Data Visualization with Matplotlib
 Description: This task involves using the matplotlib library to visualize data.
-Responsibility: Created a bar chart and a line chart using Matplotlib to visualize data from a Pandas DataFrame.
-Customized the charts with labels, titles, and legends, and other similar operations.
+Responsibility: Created a bar chart, scatterplot, histogram and a line chart using Matplotlib to visualize data from a Pandas DataFrame.
+Customized the charts with labels, maerker, fonts, titles, and legends, and other similar operations.